 Fig. 6.
 Plot of collision probability versus number of nodes.
-Comparison of collision probability (γ) obtained from an ns2 simulation (plot labeled ns2), and the fixed point analysis (plot labeled FP).
+Comparison of collision probability (γ) obtained from an ns2 simulation (plot labeled ns2), and the fixed-point analysis (plot labeled FP).
 95% confidence intervals are shown for the values obtained from the ns2 simulation.
-In the ns2 simulation the default IEEE 802.11 parameters are used: the data rate is 11 Mbps and the control packet rate is 2 Mbps.
+In the ns2 simulation the default IEEE 802.11 parameters are used: data rate: 11 Mb/s; control packet rate: 2 Mb/s.

 see that the collision probability increases with an increasing number of nodes.
 For $n \ge 30$, with K = 7, the collision probability is larger than with K = 100.
-This is because with larger K nodes are able to expand their back-off durations more and hence attempt less often.
-The collision probability for $n \le 20$ is not sensitive to K for $K \ge 7$, since with $n \le 20$ there are rarely more than 7 consecutive collisions.
+This is because with larger K, nodes are able to expand their backoff durations more and, hence, attempt less often.
+The collision probability for $n \le 20$ is not sensitive to K for $K \ge 7$, since with $n \le 20$ there are rarely more than seven consecutive collisions.

-It was reported in [2] that the fixed point analysis works well for IEEE 802.11 parameters.
-In Figure 6 we demonstrate this by plotting the collision probability obtained from the fixed point method and from an ns2 simulation.
+It was reported in [3] that the fixed-point analysis works well for IEEE 802.11 parameters.
+In Fig. 6, we demonstrate this by plotting the collision probability obtained from the fixed-point method and from an ns2 simulation.

-In all the ns2 simulations presented in this paper we have used ns2 version 2.26.
-The bugs present in the IEEE 802.11 code were patched by using an updated version of the code taken from the ns2 snapshot dated January

-5, 2004.
-Static routing was implemented by using NOAH code (dated November 2003), downloaded from the web site of J. Widmer, EPFL, (http://icapeople.epfl.ch/widmer/uwb/ns-2/noah/index.html).
-As can be seen, the fixed point analysis provides a good approximation for a wide range of values of the number nodes.
+In all the ns2 simulations presented in this paper, we have used ns2 version 2.26.
+The bugs present in the IEEE 802.11 code were patched by using an updated version of the code taken from the ns2 snapshot dated January 5, 2004.
+Static routing was implemented by using NOAH code (dated November 2003), downloaded from the web site of J. Widmer, EPFL, (http://icapeople. epfl.ch/widmer/uwb/ns-2/noah/index.html).
+As can be seen, the fixed-point analysis provides a good approximation for a wide range of values of the number nodes.

-B. Comparison with the Coupled Back-Off DTMC
+B. Comparison With the Coupled Backoff DTMC

-It can be seen that when the back-off durations are geometrically distributed, then the coupled evolution of the backoffs of the nodes, as shown in Figure 2, is exactly modeled by a discrete time Markov chain (DTMC).
-Hence if the decoupling approximation works well, it should be able to match the results obtained from this DTMC.
+It can be seen that, when the backoff durations are geometrically distributed, then the coupled evolution of the backoffs of the nodes, as shown in Fig. 2, is exactly modeled by a discrete time Markov chain (DTMC).
+Hence, if the decoupling approximation works well, it should be able to match the results obtained from this DTMC.
 We now turn to this question.
-We proceed with the following assumptions: (i)The number of nodes $n \ge 2$, (ii) Exponential back-off with multiplier p > 1, i.e., $b_k = p^k b_0$, $1 \le k \le K$, (iii) Back-off durations are geometrically distributed, or, equivalently (with the b_k expressed in number of slots), when a node is in backoff stage k, it attempts in the next slot with probability $\frac{1}{b_k}$.
-We only need to consider the system back-off periods, and we index the slots in back-off time by $t = 0, 1, 2, \cdots$.
+We proceed with the following assumptions: 1) the number of nodes $n \ge 2$; 2) exponential backoff with multiplier p > 1, i.e., $b_k = p^k b_0$, $1 \le k \le K$; 3) backoff durations are geometrically distributed, or, equivalently (with the b_k expressed in number of slots), when a node is in backoff stage k, it attempts in the next slot with probability $1/b_k$.
+We only need to consider the system backoff periods, and we index the slots in backoff time by $t = 0, 1, 2, \cdots$.